 The volume of weight that you lift is a crucial thing to focus on.
 Remember that your lifting abilities when performing isolation exercises may be greater than when you perform compounded lifts.
 Don’t start at your maximum weight when pairing two movements together.
-Instead, start with a lighter weight and then gradually work your way up via progressive overload.
+Instead, start with a lighter weight and gradually work your way up via progressive overload.

 When establishing weight limits for compounded movements, also remember form.

-The more weight that you add, the more challenging it will become to perform specific exercises properly.
-Always work with the weight you can comfortably lift while still protecting your back, shoulders, neck, knees, ankles, and hips.
+The more weight you add, the more challenging it will become to perform specific exercises properly.
+Always work with the weight you can comfortably lift while protecting your back, shoulders, neck, knees, ankles, and hips.

 When your old workout routine is no longer producing the dynamic results you want to see, it may be time to switch things up and increase the level of challenge.
 Performing two strength-building activities at once is a great way to take your training to the next level.
-With compound lifts, you can burn more fat and calories and build far more significant amounts of robust, lean muscle mass.
+With compound lifts, you can burn more fat and calories and build more significant amounts of robust, lean muscle mass.